BerndSchuller/inhpc_dm/README.md

 that has the job of mounting remote file systems and invoking transfer commands.
 The InHPC datamanagement extension is based on Jupyter-FS and pyfilesystem.

-Remote filesystems can be defined via the plugin settings, and can be selected in the frontend.
+When remote filesystems are defined via the plugin settings, they can be selected in the frontend.
 Then, operations on these remote file systems can be performed.